 In 2023, some states enacted new, modified existing, or rescinded firewood related regulations that affect firewood as a regulated article.
 Florida implemented two new quarantines on giant African snail including in Lee (December 2022) and Broward Counties (June 2023).
 Several states are still actively in the process of rescinding their quarantines on walnut twig beetle; these include, Missouri, Indiana, Wisconsin, Illinois, and Michigan.
 Spotted lanternfly (SLF) continues to spread and states with known infestations are expanding their internal quarantines to keep up (e.g., PA added 6 counties to the SLF quarantine in 2023).
 Federal and/or state regulations continue to limit firewood movement to prevent the spread of spongy moth, imported fire ant, Asian longhorned beetle, and a variety of other regional pests of concern.
 The mid-Atlantic states' various quarantines on spotted lanternfly are also critically important in regards to firewood movement.
-Overall, the existing regulations that continue to impact firewood movement are more relevant than ever due to the federal deregulation of emerald ash borer.
+Overall, the existing regulations that impact firewood movement provide protection to areas left unregulated due to the rescindment of the federal quarantine on emerald ash borer.
 State and provincial summaries are regularly updated (www.dontmovefirewood.org/map) to reflect current regulations and recommendations.